ScilifelabDataCentre/OrderPortal/README.md

 her position, or as a means of blocking invalid use.
 Deletion of a user account is not allowed, to allow full traceability of old orders.
 An account can always be enabled again.

+It must be possible to reassign an order from one user to another, to facilitate personnel changes.

 An external scientist applies for a user account by providing the relevant information.
 Such an account is created with a status of